 Belmont Inn, 104 East Pickens St., Abbeville

-The Belmont Inn sits on The Square in downtown Abbeville, where it opened in 1903 as the Eureka-a spot for railroad visitors and artists who played the Abbeville Opera House.
-It fell into decline in the 1950s and closed in 1972, before it was purchased, renovated and opened as the Belmont Inn in 1984.
-It was renovated again and re-opened in 2015.
-The inn, on the National Register of Historic Places, has 25 guest rooms, starting at $80 a night.
-The inn's veranda overlooks the square and a restaurant serves lunch and dinner Wednesday through Saturday, along with Sunday brunch.
+The Belmont Inn sits on The Square in downtown Abbeville, where it opened in 1903 as the Eureka—a spot for railroad visitors and artists who played the Abbeville Opera House.
+It fell into decline in the 1950s and closed in 1972 before being purchased, renovated and reopened as the Belmont Inn in 1984.
+It was renovated again and reopened in 2015.
+The inn, on the National Register of Historic Places, has 25 guest rooms.
+The inn's veranda overlooks the square, and a restaurant serves lunch and dinner Wednesday through Saturday, as well as Sunday brunch.

 Chateau Amelia, 258 N. Main St., Cross Hill

-Located in the Laurens County town of Cross Hill, the home was built in 1894 and features four guest rooms on the second floor, each with queen beds and private baths.
+Located in the Laurens County town of Cross Hill, Chateau Amelia was built in 1894 and features four guest rooms on the second floor, each with a queen bed and a private bath.
 One room also has a separate double bed, while another has an added daybed.
-Rates at the Chateau Amelia are $115 to $150 a night and include breakfast and a late afternoon snack.
 The property also has a gift shop and a restaurant in the back of the house, which is open to the public for lunch and dinner.
 No pets.